 Fancy Colored Diamonds

-What happens when a diamond falls outside of the Z color grade?
+Before finding the answer to the question what are diamonds worth, you should find the answer to what happens when a diamond falls outside of the Z color grade?
 That’s when we get into the fancy yellow diamonds, sometimes referred to as canary diamonds.
 These gorgeous yellow beauties are naturally occurring.
 However, there aren’t too many yellow diamonds.
 In fact, they are so rare that only 1 carat of fancy yellow diamonds is found for every 10,000 carats of diamonds mined.

 A diamond’s clarity is in reference to the number, size, type, and degree of visibility of flaws or inclusions in a diamond.
 Sometimes referred to as internal characteristics, these inclusions occur naturally in the diamond and are similar to a birthmark.
 The diamond clarity scale ranges from Flawless (FL) to Included (I1 – 13).